Refugees at our Door

 I am asking you, as my representative in Washington, to do the following:

-- We should help Mexico pay for places for migrants to be held that are humane while their refugee claims are evaluated.
+- We should help Mexico pay for places for migrants to be held that are humane while their asylum claims are evaluated.

-- The United States should develop a system for these refugees, much like Europe is now doing for Syrians, to equitably allocate people who are fleeing harm throughout this continent — including sending them to safer countries in Latin America, to Canada and to the United States.
+- The United States should develop a system for these refugees, to equitably allocate people who are fleeing harm throughout this continent — including sending them to safer countries in Latin America, to Canada and to the United States.

-- We should approve a proposed tripling aid, now before Congress, to the northern triangle Central American countries (El Salvador, Honduras, Guatemala) to help reduce the causes of the violence pushing these families out.
+- We should not cut foreign aid to Central American countries (El Salvador, Honduras, Guatemala) especially aid used to help reduce the causes of the violence pushing these families out.

 Please stand up for the refugees at our door.
 Don’t just stand by.